fairdataihub/SODA-for-SPARC/README.md

 <!-- ABOUT -->
 ## About

-Software for Organizing Data Automatically (SODA) is a computer program intended to facilitate the data organization process for [SPARC](https://commonfund.nih.gov/sparc) investigators through interactive tools and automation.
-Especially, SODA would allow users to:
+Software for Organizing Data Automatically (SODA) is a computer software intended to facilitate the data organization and submission process for [SPARC](https://commonfund.nih.gov/sparc) investigators.
+It is built such that users can accomplish all the [requirements to submit a SPARC dataset](https://docs.sparc.science/submit_data.html) rapidly through a single interface.
+Morevover, requirements have been broken down into easy to perform steps and automation has integrated to reduces users' effort to a bare minimum during each step, sometimes to just a single click.

-*   Conveniently organize datasets following the SPARC folder structure
-*   Convert file format to SPARC defined standards
-*   Generate metadata files with pre-populated fields, some automatically
-*   Validate dataset with the same validator used by the Curation Team
-*   Upload organized dataset directly on Blackfynn to avoid duplicating files locally

-SODA is distributed as an easy to install application for Windows, Mac and Linux platforms.
-The front-end (Graphical User Interface or GUI) of SODA is built with [Electron](https://electronjs.org/), an open-source framework developed and maintained by GitHub that conveniently combines Node.js, HTML, CSS, and Javascript, while the back-end is developed in Python (v3.6).
-The application is inspired by a [GitHub repository](https://github.com/fyears/electron-python-example) and a [Medium blog](https://medium.com/@abulka/electron-python-4e8c807bfa5e).
-All source codes and files are shared with an open source license ([MIT](LICENSE)) to permit user modification without restrictions.
-Folder structure for the source code is based on the Electron standards and similar to the [Electron Demo Application](https://github.com/electron/electron-api-demos).

 For reporting any problems/bugs with the software, please open a new issue on the [Issues tab](https://github.com/bvhpatel/SODA/issues).
 Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.
 Alternatively, you could use [our feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfyUw2_NI1-2tlAr8oB5_JcJ_yjTB-zUDt9skfGjNU9qjITwg/viewform?ts=5e433bea).

 ## Downloading SODA
-SODA is distributed as an easy to install application for:
+SODA is distributed as an easy to install software for:
 *   Windows - Coming soon
 <!--[Click Here](https://3dtholdings-my.sharepoint.com/:u:/g/personal/bpatel_calmi2_org/EaurG6qE7bBBhuF1HWWqfVkB9xJ3x0rfeSGJ9f63WtdoJA?e=Uo2rnk) (Developed & tested on Windows 10) -->
 *   Mac - Coming soon